Course Information

 Grades will be based on the following components:

-- Problem Sets (75%): A total of 5 problem sets designed to reinforce key concepts (each is worth 15% of the final course grade).
+- Problem Sets (75%): A total of 4 required problem sets designed to reinforce key concepts (each is worth 18.75% of the final course grade).
+An optional 5th problem set (Assignment 5) is available for extra credit.

 - Final Project (25%): You will carry out a larger scale (relative to the problem sets) "research" project on a topic of your choosing.
 This will include: